ansys/pyfluent-visualization/doc/source/api/visualization/graphics_window.rst

     graphics_window.display()

-You can even add multiple graphics objects and display it in the same window as a structured layout.
+You can even add multiple graphics objects and display them in the same window as a structured layout.

 .. code-block:: python